 Some buried their equipment after the crackdown began only to unearth it days later when no raid came.
 But come it eventually will, the government says, because there no legal mining concessions exist in La Pampa.

-The government’s point man on eradicating illegal mining, Daniel Urresti, says the real criminals aren’t the miners, but an estimated 50 people they work for, who own the illegal machinery and buy the gold.
+The government’s point man on eradicating illicit mining, Daniel Urresti, says the real criminals aren’t the miners, but an estimated 50 people they work for, who own the illicit machinery and buy the gold.

 People in La Pampa say that if the authorities eradicate their livelihood, it must make good on promises to provide employment alternatives.

 “Motors are my life.
 I’m a mechanic.
 If the government comes and destroys them, then from what will I and my family live?” said Leoncio Condori.

 The 51-year-old, a native of the Andes city of Cuzco, has been fixing motors in La Pampa ever since artisanal gold miners began carving out lawless, ramshackle settlements from Amazon jungle there in 2008.

 Associated Press writers Franklin Briceno and Frank Bajak in Lima contributed to this report.

 In this May 4, 2014 photo, a miner holds an amalgam of mercury and gold he mined after working a 28-hour shift at an illicit and unregulated gold mining process, in La Pampa, in Peru’s Madre de Dios region.
 Thousands of artisanal gold miners sweat through the long shifts and endure, for a few grams of gold, the perils of collapsing earth, limb-crushing machinery and the toxic mercury used to bind gold flecks.